sigma-rs/cmz/README.md

 set to `None`, as will the implicit, set by issuer, and joint creation attributes.
 It is the job of the `fill_creds` callback to:

-  - Set the values of the implicit, set by issuer, and the issuer contribution to joint creation attributes (if any) for each shown and issued credential
+  - Set the values of the implicit and set by issuer attributes (if any) for each shown and issued credential
   - Set the private keys for each credential

 The `handle` function will then check that the credentials shown by the